minio/docs/source/operations/concepts/erasure-coding.rst

    :keywords: erasure coding, healing, availability, resiliency
    :description: Information on MinIO Erasure Coding

-This page provides a simplified overview of MinIO's implementation of Erasure Coding.
+This page provides an overview of MinIO's implementation of Erasure Coding.
 For information on how MinIO uses Erasure Coding for availability in distributed deployments, see :ref:`minio_availability-resiliency`.

 .. note::